 Have you ever wondered how you get financial freedom in 5 years?

-It all starts out with a plan and a desire for something more in life.
+It all starts with a plan and a desire for something more in life.
 Also, you will need a little bit of dedication and persistence along the way.

-These steps laid out for you to enjoy a life of Money Bliss.
+These steps are laid out for you to enjoy a life of Money Bliss.
 This is a path, a guide, to help you enjoy financial freedom.